mursya/borschik-server/README.md

 ## How to extend with new technologies
-You can create you own server with this code
+You can create your own server with this code
 ```js
 require('borschik-server').server({
     port: 8055,